devkarthin/bigtext/README.md

 # bigtext
-used by men to defeat the peasants beneath you
+A utility used by men to defeat the peasants beneath you